OEP/bigdir/README.md

 Implementations for other platforms are mainly to provide the same interface without aiming to increase the performance in any way.

-Python 2 is currently what is tested, but Python 3 support is probably a couple of lines of code away.

 Testing
 -------